namideo/Homework---1/README.md

 6. Organized and condensed some of the css elements and commented on my changes.

+7. Checked that the web application's layout and links all appeared and functioned properly.

-7. Created a new repository within GitHub.
+8. Created a new repository within GitHub.

-8. Added, committed, and pushed my changes to my repository in GitHub.
+9. Added, committed, and pushed my changes to my repository in GitHub.

-9. Uploaded my assignment to GitHubPages.
+10. Uploaded my assignment to GitHubPages.

-10. Supplied a screenshot of the web application below.
+11. Supplied a screenshot of the web application below.

 ![Screenshot (2)](https://user-images.githubusercontent.com/94868925/147861978-2726400e-7cee-4416-b22c-db95604a8f58.png)